aaronpdennis/congress-maps/README.md

 8. modify the Mapbox style source to reference your account
 9. modify `index.html` to reference your account and use your access tokens

-To execute these steps, run the commands below.
+To complete these steps, run the commands below.
 Replace `MAPBOX_USERNAME` with your Mapbox username and replace `MAPBOX_ACESS_TOKEN` with a `scope:write` access token from your Mapbox account.

 ```
 # setup Mapbox account name and access tokens